MarkSchemmer/2D-game-porfolio/README.md

 - State is read only and only changed by dispatching actions
 - changes are made using pure functions called reducers

+Notes on Implementing Redux pattern via Angular:

+For setting up the store:
+    - Import StoreModule and add to Imports, use .forRoot and give the Root reducer
+    - Note: will need to create a root reducer with StoreState type...
+    - Will need to define multiple reducers, like in Redux -> so use the combineReducer -> Feature Module State Composition

 Todos: